 Suspect a Blocked Drain in Blackpool, Preston, Chorley or beyond?

-Blocked drains!
-Is your drain blocked, toilet blocked, overflowing or very slow at going down? do you have a strange odour within your home or garden?
+Is your drain blocked, toilet blocked, overflowing or very slow at going down?
+Do you have a strange odour within your home or garden?
 Is your manhole chamber full?

 Here at Steve Hastings Drainage we understand that blocked drains in Blackpool can be a major problem.
 We cover a wide area around Blackpool including Preston, Garstang, Cleveleys, Fleetwood, Lancaster, Kendal, Chorley, Leyland, Blackburn, Poulton-Le-Fylde, Darwen.
 Blocked drains or a blocked drain discharging not only has the visual look of disgusting!!
 But a blocked drain can cause health problems and can even cause structural damage to your home or property if left unattended.

-Steve Hastings Drainage offer a 1 hour response to blocked overflowing drains, we clear drain blockages fast using high pressure water jetting and traditional drain rodding equipment.
-All of the discharged effluent is swiftly cleaned up to leave your home or business clean and safe again.
-Steve Hastings Drainage can give free advice on keeping your drains clear and blockage free, Steve Hastings Drainage are specialists in Drain Cleaning and drainage maintenance.
+Steve Hastings Drainage offer a 1 hour response to blocked overflowing drains.
+We clear drain blockages fast using high-pressure water jetting and traditional drain rodding equipment.
+All of the discharged effluents are swiftly cleaned up to leave your home or business clean and safe again.
+To add to this, our team can give free advice on keeping your drains clear and blockage free, Steve Hastings Drainage are specialists in Drain Cleaning and drainage maintenance.

 You too can take advantage of our drain maintenance programmes to which many landlords/letting agencies and public houses currently use us to keep their drains flowing smoothly and blockage free.

 So should you have a drain blockage you know who to call for sensible drain clearance at a fixed low cost.

 We Can offer a FREE CCTV inspection with every drain blockage.
 This will ensure that there are no long-term problems with your drains.

 We can offer;